 Cardiac arrest resuscitation team dynamics continue to be reinforced during continuing education for all current EMS professionals in the system and are reviewed in focused detail during the orientation for all EMS professionals joining this system.
 Coordinated skill precision is further reinforced through individual feedback supplied to all EMS professionals involved in a specific resuscitation.
-Utilizing the CodeSTAT software platform, resuscitation care elements (chest compressions, ventilations, defibrillations) are analyzed by the OMD Director of Research and Clinical Standards Development, annotated for clinical event accuracy, and then reported to the Medical Director, OMD Director of Clinical Affairs, and relevant agency CQI personnel to then be forwarded to the frontline clinical personnel actually performing the care analyzed.
+Utilizing the CodeSTAT software platform, resuscitation care elements (chest compressions, ventilations, defibrillations) are analyzed by the OMD Director of Critical Care Analytics, annotated for clinical event accuracy, and then reported to the Medical Director, OMD Director of Clinical Affairs, and relevant agency CQI personnel to then be forwarded to the frontline clinical personnel actually performing the care analyzed.
 This feedback is essential in reinforcing excellent care provision and helping individuals make desirable modifications for future resuscitations.
+Essentially 100% of attempted resuscitations are now formally annotated and most reviews are returned to CQI personnel within 72-96 hours to forward to front-line credentialed personnel.

 The EMS system has shown abilities to produce approximately 30-40+% neurologically intact survival among victims experiencing a citizen witnessed, citizen CPR initiated, and EMS discovered shockable cardiac rhythm upon their arrival.
-While very good in its impact upon cardiac arrest survival, the MCB/OMD has stated a system goal of achieving 50%+ survival in the same patient types in both metropolitan Oklahoma City and Tulsa, thus the program's "50/50" description.
+While very good in its impact upon cardiac arrest survival, the MCB/OMD has stated a system goal of achieving 50%+ survival in the same patient types in both metropolitan Oklahoma City and Tulsa, thus the program's "50/50" description and our endless enthusiasm to achieve this goal in a multi-year progression program.